mertfozzy/mertfozzy/README.md

 I work focused on Web Development and SEO, as well as working on other Computer Engineering-related projects.

 Also I've completed Harvard's CS50x.
-Now, I'm taking courses; "Systems Programming", "Database Systems", "Computer Organsation" and "AI" from my university currently.
+Now, I'm taking courses; "Systems Programming", "Database Systems", "Computer Organisation" and "AI" from my university currently.

 I love learning new things, I have a lot to learn along the way!
 Like Paul Heyman said; "Eat!
 Sleep!
 Conquer!
 Repeat!".